8-Cylinder Radial Stirling Engine

 Because the power cylinder is cold, the hot air is instantly cooled down which results in a pressure drop.
 This means less work is required from the power piston on the upward stroke to compress the cooler air back into the displacer cylinder, flywheel momentum helps to overcome resistance and the cycle can begin again.

-Each internal gear ring is positioned by 4 cranks which constrains the movement to an orbital motion, which in-turn rotates the shaft in the opposite direction.
-The displacer gear ring is phased 90° ahead of the power gear ring and a flywheel is required to maintain engine inertia.
+Both internal gear rings are positioned on 4 cranks which constrains the movement to an orbital motion, which in-turn rotates the vertical shaft in the opposite direction.
+The displacer gear ring is phased 90° ahead of the power gear ring.

-I think radial engines are pretty cool and I wanted to design a Stirling engine in this configuration.
-This is an experimental engine and I know the efficiency can be considerably improved by changing various parameters like the volume of the working air, cooling of the power cylinders, adding a regenerator and alternative heat sources.
+This is an experimental design and the efficiency can be considerably improved by changing various parameters like the volume of the working air, cooling of the power cylinders, adding a regenerator and alternative heat sources.

 For enquiries about this engine please email – info@teratek.co.uk – Thanks for stopping by, Mike.